curv3d/curv/docs/language/Arrays.md

 as 64 bit IEEE floats, and it represents lists of numbers as contiguous arrays of 64 bit IEEE floats.
 This means that vector instructions (eg, SSE or AVX on Intel) can be applied directly to boxed vectors, without copying the data.
-Since we compile TeaCAD directly to optimized machine code, this should allow for fast vector operations.
+Since we compile Curv directly to optimized machine code, this should allow for fast vector operations.

 ## Broadcasting